kevinzhuang01/project_leaders_2025/_profiles/embersikorski.md

   performance.
 Project ideas include classical modeling of the fusion material, quantum modeling for the machine learning training set, or optimizing the code to better find the machine learning hyper-parameters.
+desired: Looking for students interested in applied research for nuclear energy, aerospace, or other applications with extreme environments.
+email: elsikor@sandia.gov
 ---

 ## Additional Information